 - The integrity of the electoral process rests in large measure on the good faith of participants and their willingness to meet the various legal requirements of election law.
 The Commissioner of Canada Elections (“the Commissioner”) urges all participants in the process, including political parties, candidates, third parties and electors, to participate and have confidence in the electoral system and to abide by the rules that have been put in place to protect it.

 - In the event of an alleged non-compliances under the Canada Elections Act (the Act), the Commissioner depends and counts on the full and timely co-operation of all those involved.
 Such co-operation facilitates the efficient resolution of potential instances of non-compliance.

 II.
 Objective and Disclaimer

-- This document offers general information on the Commissioner's mandate, on the responses available to the Commissioner for addressing violations of the Act and on the process of handling complaints.
+- This document offers general information on the Commissioner’s mandate, on the responses available to the Commissioner for addressing non-compliance with the Act and on the process of handling complaints.